AceCentre/MAT-doc/README.md

 If the mounting is particularly complex, or you need to complete a risk assessment as part of the provision, or carry out a stability test of driving assessment, we would recommend you use the complete form in place of the document summary.

-## SECTION 1 - Pre Assessment Information
+## Section 1 - Pre Assessment Information

 This section can be used to gather information before considering the type of solutions you might like to provide.
 It is always worthwhile at this stage to take or obtain some photographs of any wheelbases that are being considered, in particular with the proposed device in the approximate position in which it is likely to be used.